vpetersson/docker-pandoc/README.md

 ## Command reference

-The command used for coverting documents are:
+The command used for converting documents are:

     $ pandoc \
       -V geometry:margin=1in \